uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 ### Submission

-Your presentation may be in PPT, PPTX, or PDF format.
+Your presentation may be in PPT, PPTX, PDF or Keynote format.

-To minimize switching time, we will have all presentations on a single laptop running Microsoft Windows.
+To minimize switching time, we will have all presentations on a single laptop running Mac OS.
 You should optimize your presentation for portability (e.g., ensure any necessary fonts are embedded).
 If we detect any obvious formatting issues on the presentation machine, we may fix them or contact you to fix them.
 But you are ultimately responsible for your presentation.